Our current pupils:

 Mandla completed an LLM in Public Law at University College London.
 He focussed on criminal and national security law, submitting his dissertation on the impact of s.253 of the Investigatory Powers Act 2016 on the right to privacy.

-Manon Rowlands commenced her pupillage in November 2020 in the Personal Injury team.
+Manon commenced her pupillage in the Personal Injury and Clinical Negligence team in November 2020.
 She is supervised by Gabriel Farmer.